Perfect for pairing with other programs.

 Cato van Hees

 Cato is the program coordinator for the Business and Culture Program In Amsterdam.
 After high school Cato took part in two language courses abroad, which inspired her to study in an international environment and learn more about foreign cultures.
 Consequently, she studied International Business and Management at the Hanze University of Applied Sciences in Groningen, which provided Cato with a thorough understanding of economic and business studies and international exchange.
 During her own experience abroad, Cato studied Economics and Business at the Complutense University of Madrid and completed an internship at the International Office of the Monterrey Institute for Technology and Higher Education in México.

 Where You'll Study

 Where You'll Study

 During the first session in Groningen, students study at the International School of Spatial Policy Studies at the University of Groningen.
 Students can take part in a rich academic tradition, while enjoying the student-centered city.
-While in Amsterdam, students study at the CIEE Study Center, located on the Roetersstraat on the eastern side of the city center, steps from Amsterdam’s Zoo and in close proximity to the University of Amsterdam.
+While in Amsterdam, students study at or nearby the CIEE Study Center, located on the Roetersstraat on the eastern side of the city center, steps from Amsterdam’s Zoo and in close proximity to the University of Amsterdam.

 Housing & Meals

 Housing & Meals

 Housing is included in the study abroad program fee.
-Students are placed in single rooms in residence halls with shared shower and kitchen facilities.
+Students are placed in single rooms in residence halls with shared shower and kitchen facilities (in some cases shower and/or kitchen might be private).
 Residence halls are within a short commute by foot, bike, or bus to the CIEE Study Center in Amsterdam and to the University of Groningen Meals are not included in the program fee and are the responsibility of the student.
 Meals may be taken at affordable restaurants, in the University cafeteria, or prepared in the residence’s kitchen facilities.

 At the beginning of the program, a mandatory orientation organized by CIEE staff is held to introduce students to Dutch culture and to the academic program, as well as to provide practical information about living in the Netherlands.
 Ongoing support is provided on a group and individual basis throughout the program.